 A Jeroo method contains the source code that describes what an arbitrary Jeroo needs to do to carry out the corresponding behavior.
-The form of a Jeroo method is shown in figure 5.1 for Jeroo's Java/C++/C#-style language.
+The form of a Jeroo method is shown in figure 5.1 for Jeroo's Python-style language.
 The method_identifier on the first line (the header line) is a name that the programmer chooses for the method.
 The name should indicate the corresponding behavior.
-The rules for creating an identifier for a method are the same as those given in section 4.3.
-As with the main method, we should indent every line between the opening and closing braces in every Jeroo method.
+The rules for creating an identifier for a method are the same as those given in section 4.5.
+Unlike the main section, we must indent every line after the header a consistent amount.
+The first line that has less indentation is interpreted as the beginning of a new method.

-Figure 5.1 - Form of a Java-Style Jeroo Method
+Figure 5.1 - Form of a Python-Style Jeroo Method

-There is one important difference between a Jeroo method and the main method.
+There is one important difference between a Jeroo method and the main section.
 Since a Jeroo method defines a behavior that applies to every Jeroo, we cannot send a message to a specific Jeroo.
-Instead, we simply write the name of the method.
-When the program is running, the messages are sent to the Jeroo that is performing the entire method.
+Instead, we specify that self is to perform the steps.
+When the program is running, the keyword self is translated to be identical to the Jeroo that is performing the entire method.